RomLab/system-for-underfloor-heating-v2.0/README.md

 </p>

 ### Central control unit Raspberry Pi
-In the picture 5 is cutout of part from all drawing (picture 4) for central controll unit.
+In the picture 5 is the cutout of part from all drawing (the picture 4) for central control unit.
 The central control unit is Raspberry Pi model 4b.

 <p align="center">
 <img src="diagrams/drawio/png/cutout-of-central-control-unit.png" width="250px" alt="Heating system in the house">
 </p>
 <p align="center">
-Picture 5: Coutout from picture 4 – the central control unit.
+Picture 5: The coutout from the picture 4 – the central control unit.
 </p>

 ### Temperature sensors